franzparks/Conference-App/README.md

 > How would you handle a query for all non-workshop sessions before 7 pm?

 #### What is the problem for implementing this query?
 An inequality filter can be applied to at most one property.
-The problem here would require an inequality filter on two:
+This problem requires an inequality filter on two properties.

-- typeOfSession not equal to workshop
-- startTime less than 7 pm

 #### What ways to solve it did you think of?

 #### Solution:
-An inequality filter can be applied to at most one property.
-This problem requires an inequality filter on two properties.

 Assuming that we have a list of session types ( lets call it SessionTypes), we can combine the two inequalities to come up with a solution by first filtering out the type which is workshop('WORKSHOP' in this case) (this solution excludes sessions which begin before 7PM and run past it.
 That would require an extra condition):